BasedLinux/bsd/doc/manual/source/release-notes/rl-2.6.md

 * The `commit-lockfile-summary` option can be set to a non-empty string to override the commit summary used when committing an updated lockfile.
-This may be used in conjunction with the `bsdConfig` attribute in `flake.bsd` to better conform to repository conventions.
+This may be used in conjunction with the `bsdConfig` attribute in `flake.nix` to better conform to repository conventions.
 * `docker run -ti bsdos/bsd:master` will place you in the Docker container with the latest version of Bsd from the `master` branch.